One thing we can all agree on - heading north on the weekends every summer.

-One thing we can’t seem to agree on - where we are going.
+One thing we can’t seem to agree on - where we are headed?

 Are we going to the cabin?

-That escape to the northwoods we all love and look forward to, but can’t seem to agree on between state boundary slang.
-Most of us here based in Minneapolis tend to call it our cabin, but thats typically due to family and cultural tradition (seeing as how many of our neighboring states refer to their home-away-from-home as their cottage).
+That escape to the Northwoods is something we all look forward to, but can’t seem to agree on between state boundary slang.
+Most of us here based in Minnesota tend to call it our cabin, but that's typically due to family and cultural tradition (seeing as how many of our neighboring states refer to their home-away-from-home as their cottage).
 According to Google, the official definitions are:

 Photo: @davey Photo: @sojourner_215